getify/eslint-plugin-arrow-require-this/README.md

 "@getify/arrow-require-this/all": [ "error", "nested" ]
 ```

-This rule mode allows a `this` to appear either in the `=>` arrow function, or in a nested `=>` arrow function, as long as there is no non-arrow function boundary crossed in between.
+This rule mode allows a `this` to appear either in the `=>` arrow function, or nested in a chain of `=>` arrow functions, as long as there is no non-arrow function boundary crossed in between.

-These kinds of  `=>` arrow functions will all pass the rule:
+These `=>` arrow functions will all pass the rule:

 ```js
 var a = b => this.foo(b);